 Here is a step-by-step explanation of how to get a kosher certification and how it works:

-- Research and choose a kosher certifying agency: There are numerous kosher certifying agencies around the world, each with its own standards and requirements.
+- Research and choose a kosher certifying agency: There are numerous kosher certifying agencies around the world, each with its own standards and kosher certification requirements.
 Some well-known agencies include the Orthodox Union (OU), Star-K, and OK Kosher.
 It’s essential to research and select an agency that aligns with your business needs and has a strong reputation in the industry.

 - Submit an application: Once you’ve chosen a certifying agency, submit an application providing detailed information about your company, the products you wish to certify, and your manufacturing processes.
 This will help the agency determine if your products and facilities are eligible for kosher certification.